DeeStarks/infiniti/README.md

 3. `make migrate-down` - Same as `make migrate-up` but runs `*.down.sql` files in reverse order.
 4. `make start` - Starts the app.
 5. `make stop` - Stops the app.
+6. `make log` - Shows the app logs.
-6. `make build` - Builds the app into the `bin/infiniti` binary.
+7. `make build` - Builds the app into the `bin/infiniti` binary.
-7. `make install` - Installs all uninstalled dependencies found in the app.
+8. `make install` - Installs all uninstalled dependencies found in the app.
-8. `make install PKG=<dependency>` - Installs a specific dependency. (e.g. `make install PKG=github.com/gorilla/mux`)
+9. `make install PKG=<dependency>` - Installs a specific dependency. (e.g. `make install PKG=github.com/gorilla/mux`)
-9. `make tidy` - Equivalent to `go mod tidy`, but executed directly inside the app's container.
+10. `make tidy` - Equivalent to `go mod tidy`, but executed directly inside the app's container.
-10. `make shell` - Opens an interactive shell inside the app's container.
+11. `make shell` - Opens an interactive shell inside the app's container.
-11. `make test` - Recursively run all tests OR pass a directory as an argument to run the tests in a directory (e.g. `make test TESTDIR=github.com/deestarks/infiniti/adapters/framework/db` to run the tests in the `db` directory).
+12. `make test` - Recursively run all tests OR pass a directory as an argument to run the tests in a directory (e.g. `make test TESTDIR=github.com/deestarks/infiniti/adapters/framework/db` to run the tests in the `db` directory).
-12. `make db-shell` - Opens an interactive shell for the database.
+13. `make db-shell` - Opens an interactive shell for the database.
-13. `make keygen` - Generates a random 32-character string.
+14. `make keygen` - Generates a random 32-character string.
-14. `make cli-createadmin` - To create an admin user from the command line.
+15. `make cli-createadmin` - To create an admin user from the command line.

 ### Project structure